unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 This does not have to be in the Language Matcher proper, but a lot of the know-how and a lot of the data is common between such functionality and the matcher.

-So even if we choose to expose this as a separate class instead of methods in the matcher, I look at language matcher + suggestions as one single component.
+So even if we choose to expose this as a separate class instead of methods in the matcher, we should look at language matcher + suggestions as one single component.

 ---